grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 - Move dashboards between folders.
 - Delete multiple dashboards and folders.
 - Navigate to a folder.
 - Manage folder permissions.
-For more information, refer to [Dashboard permissions][].
+For more information, refer to [Dashboard permissions](ref:dashboard-permissions).

 {{% admonition type="note" %}}
 As of Grafana 10.2, there is no longer a special **General** folder.
 Dashboards without a folder are now shown at the top level alongside folders.